frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/buying/request-for-quotation.md

 5. Save and submit.

 A Request for Quotation (RFQ) can also be created from a submitted Material Request.
 Once an RFQ is created, you can print and send suppliers the PDF which will have all the details you entered relevant to the RFQ.
 You can also get their reply (Supplier Quotation) in ERPNext itself, see section [4.1 Supplier Quotation by User](#41-supplier-quotation-by-user).
-However, for a large number of items, your supplier may be more comfortable with an Excel sheet etc.
+However, for a large number of items, your supplier may be more comfortable with an Excel sheet, etc.

 ## 3. Features